Thomas Shanley: Politics

 Shanley was elected to serve in the House of Representatives (the lower house of the Wisconsin Territorial Assembly) as one of the seven members from Iowa County, which at that time was far more extensive.
 He served in all three sessions spanning the period from October 25, 1836 – June 25, 1838.
 He was a Whig.

 In 1846, Shanley published a platform addressed to the voters of Grant County, stating that he had been urged to run for delegate, presumably to the Wisconsin Constitutional Convention.
 He was running, but was not elected.
 The platform has been reprinted by the State Historical Society of Wisconsin.

 Settled life

-In January of 1838, an academy was chartered in Cassville, and Shanley served as one of its trustees.
+In January 1838, an academy was chartered in Cassville, and Shanley served as one of its trustees.
 In 1844, a threshing machine was built for Shanley at his place near Lancaster, apparently the first in the county; it is unclear whether "place" means farm or not.
 In 1849, Lancaster was organized as a town.
 In 1850 and 1851, Shanley served on the town's board of supervisors (equivalent to a city council).